reischle/instaperimeter/README.md

 # instaperimeter
-An ESP8266 / LUA / php based burglar alert
+An ESP8266 / LUA / php based burglar alert.
 I came up with this idea when when shooting a video on installing the NODEMCU firmware on the ESP-1 module.

 # What it does: